ferrucc-io/ferruccio/content/posts/altacucina.md

 After two weeks I also felt very confident about how things were going, so I decided to hire two more developers.
 One developer would start the iOS app, and another one would work on the frontend, completing the React implementation of our Design System and focusing solely on the reusability of our components.

 I found that a team of 4 great developers, with me bridging the gaps and filling any need that comes up to be extremely efficient.
-Adding any other developers would have had diminished returns.
+Adding any other developers would have had diminishing returns.

 ## Finding a good replacement for myself

 Around the same time I started working on Al.ta Cucina I also accepted an offer to move to Dublin and work as a product engineer.

-I made this very clear with Simone and Alessandro, so we all had this <3 month deadline to find another Ferruccio.
+I made this very clear with Simone and Alessandro, so we all had this <3 month deadline to find someone to take over my position.

 I reached out to my contacts to find possible candidates and found a smart friend.